ionic-team/ionic-docs/docs/api/item.md

 <Inputs />

-## Input Highlight

-### Highlight Height

-Items containing an input will highlight the bottom border of the input with a different color when focused, valid, or invalid.
-By default, `md` items have a highlight with a height set to `2px` and `ios` has no highlight (technically the height is set to `0`).
-The height can be changed using the `--highlight-height` CSS property.
-To turn off the highlight, set this variable to `0`.
-For more information on setting CSS properties, see the [theming documentation](/docs/theming/css-variables).

-### Highlight Color

-The highlight color changes based on the item state, but all of the states use Ionic colors by default.
-When focused, the input highlight will use the `primary` color.
-If the input is valid it will use the `success` color, and invalid inputs will use the `danger` color.
-See the [CSS Custom Properties](#css-custom-properties) section below for the highlight color variables.

 ## Helper & Error Text

 Helper & error text can be used inside of an item with an input by slotting a note in the `"helper"` and `"error"` slots.
 The error slot will not be displayed unless the `ion-invalid` class is added to the `ion-item`.
 In Angular, this is done automatically through form validation.
 In JavaScript, React and Vue, the class needs to be manually added based on your own validation.